 During the industrial revolution, it became increasingly essential to connect mechanical objects with bolts.

 Initially, nuts, bolts, and screws were crafted by hand or simple lathes.
 However, they lacked interchangeability and standardization, making it difficult to use them across different industries or even among different companies within the same industry.

 Fig. 2 handmade threads 200 years ago vs modern machine threads

 With the continuous progress of industrial technology, countries have formulated their own unified standards and international general standards in order to improve efficiency.

 Currently, there are mainly two types of thread measurement standards: the British system and the metric system.
 China has adopted the latter and uses metric millimeters (mm) as the measurement and identification unit for threads.

 Thread refers to the continuous convex spiral ridge made by winding on the cylinder or cone in the form of spiral.

-The former is called straight thread, and the latter is called conical thread.
+The first one is referred to as straight thread, while the second one is known as a conical thread.

 Fig. 3 straight and tapered threads

-The thread on the outer surface of the workpiece is the external thread, such as the common bolt or screw;
+The external thread is located on the outer surface of the workpiece, as seen in common bolts or screws.

 3. Five elements of thread